wilfred11/dropconnect/README.md

 ### Power

-The power of proportional z-test is shown in
+The power of proportional z-test is shown in the image below.
+It is shows the chance to correctly reject the null hypothesis.
+This chance is given by the part of the H_alternative normal graph (mean=z-score, std=1) that is left of the negative critical value and the part of the H_alternative normal graph that is right of the positive critical value.
+This chance is calculated using a cdf function.
+But first calculate the critical values for 0.975.
+The

+zalpha is calculated using following code `Dnull=norm()`
+`zalpha=Dnull.ppf(0.975)`

+ `Dalt= norm(-3.12,1)`
+ `powerl=Dalt.cdf(-z_alpha)`
+ `powerr= 1- Dalt.cdf(z_alpha)`

 ![power](https://github.com/user-attachments/assets/6da4a6c5-feff-4c53-850e-330d1ec84998)